Lamsio/Self-Learning-Programming/学校/Ethics/CH4.md

 3. Poor mechanism for stimulating innovation

 #### Copyleft & Permissive
+If you use anything about copyleft in your project, your project must also abide by the constraints of copyleft.

 Copyleft: Other developers can modify the source code of the product, But they must also disclose what they modify.

 Permissive: Changes are allowed, but all operations must comply with the open source license.